SysBioChalmers/Human-GEM/README.md

 ## Contributing

 Contributions are always welcome!
-Please read the [Contributing guidelines](https://github.com/SysBioChalmers/Human-GEM/blob/main/.github/CONTRIBUTING.md) before start.
+Read more about the project's philosophy in our [wiki](https://github.com/SysBioChalmers/Human-GEM/wiki) or have a look at the [Contributing guidelines](https://github.com/SysBioChalmers/Human-GEM/blob/main/.github/CONTRIBUTING.md) before starting.

 ## User Guide